 Jenna Butler is the author of three critically acclaimed books of poetry, Seldom Seen Road, Wells, and Aphelion; an award-winning collection of ecological essays, A Profession of Hope: Farming on the Edge of the Grizzly Trail; and a new travelogue, Magnetic North: Sea Voyage to Svalbard.
-Her sixth book, a collection of essays titled Revery: A Year of Bees, is forthcoming from Wolsak and Wynn in 2020.
+Her sixth book, a collection of essays titled Revery: A Year of Bees, was published by Wolsak and Wynn in 2020.

-Butler was born in Norwich, England and spent her early years in the tiny Norfolk parish of Forncett St. Peter.
-Her parents dreamed of creating a sustainable off-grid life, but the necessity of caring for elderly family members in Canada and finding a safe place to raise their multi-ethnic children spurred her parents to move to Alberta in the early 80s.
+Butler was born in England; parents dreamed of creating a sustainable off-grid life, but the necessity of caring for elderly family members in Canada and finding a safe place to raise their multi-ethnic children spurred her parents to move to Alberta in the early 80s.
 Butler grew up within Edmonton’s vibrant literary community, but always possessed the desire to return to life on the land.